 #1 When the deal is on

-Let us say that a new hire received the offer letter and got too excited that just thinking about the figures there excited him so much he immediately said yes and signed the letter.
+Assume that a new hire received an offer letter and the figures there excited him so much he immediately signed the letter.
 On the way home, he calls a friend who also happens to work the same job at a different company and learns that his salary is $10,000 lower than that of his friend.
 Without a doubt, a negotiation would no longer be proper and doing so might put the employee in a bad light.

 #2 When they have given their best offer

-Every company has a budget that they have to always stay within.
-If they want a particular applicant for the job, they will already give their best offer and may not be open to negotiating anymore.
+Every company has a budget that they have to stay within.
+If they have already given their best offer, they may not be open to negotiating anymore.

 #3 When there is no reason to negotiate